jyrgenlaks/TabletEnhancer/README.md

 # Known problems
 * It sometimes has false-positives when detecting the stylus's movements.
+* The included .jar file is not executable by double-clicking it.
+It must be run from the command-line.
 * The software does not work when Windows Ink is enabled!
 It should be disabled from the tablet's own control software.